 Questions to Ask a Forensic Pathologist

-By helping families throughout the country find answers regarding their loved one’s passing, Dr. Chundru has witnessed firsthand how the relatively quick window of opportunity for requesting a private autopsy can seem like a whirlwind to those who are grieving, while also trying to make funeral arrangements.
+By helping families throughout the country find answers regarding their loved one’s passing, Dr. Chundru has witnessed firsthand how the relatively quick window of opportunity for requesting a private autopsy can seem like a whirlwind to those who are grieving while making funeral arrangements.
 If you’re searching for a board certified forensic pathologist to travel to you and provide this service, he recommends you ask the following questions:

 - What is your availability over the next 3-5 days?